CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(anychar(""))      // None
 ```

-**KRISHNA** A functional language allows us to start with simple parsers to find single digits or letters, and use function combinators to produce "compound" parsers which search for sequences of patterns (a sequence of digits gives a number) - or look for alternative patterns (an array item can be number or a string).
+**KRISHNA** A functional language allows us to start with simple parsers to find single digits or letters, and use function combinators to produce "compound" parsers which search for sequences of patterns (a sequence of digits gives a number) - or look for alternative patterns (an array item can be *either* a number *or* a string).

 **KRISHNA** In order to be able to declare that we are looking for one pattern immediately followed by another, we can define a ```sequence``` combinator, that consumes two parsers and produces another parser which looks for that sequence of patterns.
 The resulting parser feeds the initial input to the first parser, and the unused output from the first parser as input to the second parser.
 The sequence combinator thus applies the two parsers one after the other and returns the results of the two parsers as a pair along with the residual output from the second parser: